DFE-Digital/early-careers-framework/docs/source/ecf/how-to-guides.html.md

 The focus of the following guidance is on business logic only.
 Critical details which would be necessary for real-world usage have been left out.
 For example, [authentication](LINK NEEDED) is not detailed.

-This guidance is API version-generic, and therefore all endpoints include reference to
-`v{n}`.
-Providers should amend this according to the API version their systems are integrated with, for example `v2`.
+{inset-text}This guidance is writen for API v3, and therefore all endpoints reference `v3`.
+Providers should amend this according to the API version their systems are integrated with where appropriate.
+For example `v2`.{/inset-text}

 ## When to use the API throughout a participant’s training